-This is based on the DJF season and historical runs for the period 1971-2000; for RCP4.5 and RCP8.5 the climate change signal is based on the period 2071-2100 compared to the historical period 1971-2000 to parameterize eddies at non-eddy resolving resolutions, the Gent and McWilliams (1990) parameterization (GM) is applied with isoneutral diffusion (Redi, 1982).
-All prototype simulations used a reference diffusivity $K{ref}(x,y) = 600 \text{ m}^2 \text{ s}^{-1}$ , which is scaled by the local resolution (Wang et al., 2014b), and a GM coefficient $K{GM} = K{ref}/2$ .
-As detailed by Wang et al. (2014b), tapering functions following Danabasoglu and Mc Williams (1995) and Large et al. (1997) are also applied to $K{GM}$ .
-Depend-
+This is based on the DJF season and historical runs for the period 1971-2000; for RCP4.5 and RCP8.5 the climate change signal is based on the period 2071-2100 compared to the historical period 1971-2000

+1982).
+All prototype simulations use a reference diffusivity $K{ref}(x, y) = 600 \text{ m}^2 \text{ s}^{-1}$, which is scaled by the local resolution (Wang et al., 2014b), and a GM coefficient $K{GM} = K{ref}/2$.
+As detailed by Wang et al. (2014b), tapering functions following Danabasoglu and Mc Williams (1995) and Large et al. (1997) are also applied to K{GM} .
+Depending on the local resolution, the GM parameterization in FESOM1.4 is smoothly switched off at resolutions smaller than 25 km (red areas in Fig.2), and its effect

-- 5 ing on the local resolution, the parameterization GM parameterization in FESOM1.4 is smoothly switched off at resolutions smaller than 25 km (red areas in Fig.2), and its effect increases linearly until 50 km, when the parameterization is fully active Thus, to give an (Wang et al., 2014b).
+- 5 increases linearly until 50 km, when the parameterization is fully active (Wang et al., 2014b).
 For example, the parameterization is locally switched off when using the 'MR' and 'HR' meshes, which are locally eddy-resolving, and it is generally active in the lower-resolution 'LR' mesh (see next sections).
 At mid-latitudes, the Rossby radius is between 25 and 50 km, which is why this simple choice was made.
-Still, the thresholds of - 10 25 km and 50 km can be considered to be tuning parameters and were chosen in stand-alone simulations with FESOM1.4 using the LR grid.
-For the Arctic, changing the numbers can result in too diffuse boundary currents (Wang et al., 2014b) and their (automatic) choice remains an important research topic for multi-resolution climate applications.
+Still, the thresholds of 25 km and 50 km can be considered to be tuning parameters and were chosen in stand-alone simulations with FESOM1.4 using the LR grid.
+For the Arctic, changing the numbers can result in too diffuse - 10 boundary currents (Wang et al., 2014b) and their (automatic) choice remains an important research topic for multi-resolution climate applications.

 Figure 2.
 Hierarchy of a set of different ocean grid resolutions that are used in this study.
 The number of surface grid points increases from left to right and, specifically, the spatial resolution in the North Atlantic Ocean increases from REF up to XR.
 REF and LR use CMIP5-type spatial resolution, with moderate refinement to about 25km in the tropics and in the Arctic (Rackow et al., 2016; Sidorenko et al., 2011).
 MR0, MR, and HR are medium- and high-resolution meshes, following a different mesh design strategy (Sein et al., 2016), and focus on the Agulhas and North Atlantic current region.
 The resolution of the frontier mesh (XR) additionally follows the local Rossby radius of deformation, and is capped at 4 km (7 km) in the Arctic (Antarctic) (Sein et al., 2017).
 White numbers indicate the approximate spatial resolution of corresponding quasi-Mercator grids with the same number of (wet) surface nodes.
-The GM parameterization is switched off within the red areas ( $\leq 25$ km).
+The GM parameterization is switched off within the red areas (≤ 25 km).